-During the three months ended March 31, 2014 and years 2013, 2012, and 2011, approximately 56%, 48%, 47%, and 47%, respectively, of our product revenue was generated from sales to customers located outside of the United States.
+During the six months ended June 30, 2014 and years 2013, 2012, and 2011, approximately 52%, 48%, 47%, and 47%, respectively, of our product revenue was generated from sales to customers located outside of the United States.
 We believe that a significant percentage of our future revenue will come from international sources as we expand our international operations and develop opportunities in other countries.
 Engaging in international business inherently involves a number of difficulties and risks, including:

-- required compliance with existing and changing foreign regulatory requirements and laws; - required compliance with anti-bribery laws, such as the U.S. Foreign Corrupt Practices Act and U.K. Bribery Act, data privacy requirements, labor laws and anti-competition regulations; - export or import restrictions; - laws and business practices favoring local companies; - longer payment cycles and difficulties in enforcing agreements and collecting receivables through certain foreign legal systems; - unstable economic, political, and regulatory conditions; - potentially adverse tax consequences, tariffs, customs charges, bureaucratic requirements, and other trade barriers;

-- difficulties and costs of staffing and managing foreign operations; and - difficulties protecting or procuring intellectual property rights.
+- required compliance with existing and changing foreign regulatory requirements and laws, such as the RoHs and WEEE directives, which regulate the use of certain hazardous substances in, and require the collection, reuse and recycling of waste from, products we manufacture; - required compliance with anti-bribery laws, such as the U.S. Foreign Corrupt Practices Act and U.K. Bribery Act, data privacy requirements, labor laws and anti-competition regulations; - export or import restrictions; - laws and business practices favoring local companies; - longer payment cycles and difficulties in enforcing agreements and collecting receivables through certain foreign legal systems; - unstable economic, political, and regulatory conditions; - potentially adverse tax consequences, tariffs, customs charges, bureaucratic requirements, and other trade barriers; - difficulties and costs of staffing and managing foreign operations; and - difficulties protecting or procuring intellectual property rights.